Artist in Residence Program

 - TIMELINESS: Time lines will be agreed between the Artist and Council early in the project including payment milestones.
 Any variation must be agreed in advance by Council.
 Any risks to delivery should be identified by the Artist during the project.
 Any additional costs incurred due to a lengthened time line will be at the Artists’ cost.

-This residency round must be completed by the end of December 2021.
+This residency is to be completed from June to December 2021.